oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 JWT claims as well as defines new claims.
 These claims are described below:

 `iss`:
-: OPTIONAL The `iss` claim as defined in {{RFC7519}} is not required as Txn-Tokens are bound to a single trust domain as defined by the `aud` claim and often the signing keys are known.
+: OPTIONAL The `iss` claim as defined in {{RFC7519}} is not required as Txn-Tokens are bound to a single Trust Domain as defined by the `aud` claim and often the signing keys are known.
 The `iss` claim MUST be used in cases where the signing keys are not predetermined or it is desired that the Txn-Token Service signs with unique keys.

 `iat`:
 : REQUIRED The issued at time of the Txn-Token as defined in {{RFC7519}}

 `aud`:
-: REQUIRED This claim, defined in {{RFC7519}}, identifies the trust domain in which the Txn-Token is valid.
-This identifier MUST uniquely identify the trust domain to prevent the Txn-Token from being accepted outside it's current trust domain.
+: REQUIRED This claim, defined in {{RFC7519}}, identifies the Trust Domain in which the Txn-Token is valid.
+This identifier MUST uniquely identify the Trust Domain to prevent the Txn-Token from being accepted outside it's current Trust Domain.

 `exp`:
 : REQUIRED Expiry time of the Txn-Token as defined in {{RFC7519}}